aiyor-tf-modules/terraform-azurerm-nsg-rules/README.md

 ### Using YAML Configuration

-This module accept an optional variable, `yaml_conf_dir`, for users to define NSG rules in `YAML` files.
+This module accepts an optional variable, `yaml_conf_dir`, for users to define NSG rules in `YAML` files.
 It follows the concept of Linux `*.d` directories, where users can create multiple `YAML` files under the config directory to define NSG rules.
 The module will merge/join all the configuration defined in `YAML` under the `yaml_conf_dir` directory, and process them into Terraform 'variables'.

-In this example, assume a directory `nsg_rules_dir` exist in the root module.
+In this example, assume a directory `nsg_rules_dir` exists in the root module.
 Users can then create various `YAML` files under the directory.
+The module will look for all files with either `.yaml` or `.yml` extension within the directory (including sub-directories).

 In the file `nsg_rules_dir/rules01.yml`: